kyma-project/kyma/docs/monitoring/03-02-istio.md

 EOF
 ```

 Run the [cluster update process](/root/kyma/#installation-update-kyma).
-After finishing the upgrade process restart the grafana deployment by using following command
+After finishing the upgrade process, restart the Grafana deployment by using this command:

 ```bash
 kubectl rollout restart -n kyma-system deployment monitoring-grafana